fbdevelopercircles/FbDevcCommunityContent/README.md

 - [StaticGen](https://www.staticgen.com/) - A List of Static Site Generators for JAMstack Sites
 - [Headless CMS](https://headlesscms.org/) - A List of Content Management Systems for JAMstack Sites
 - [Netlify](https://www.netlify.com/) - Everything you need to build fast, modern websites from local development to global deployment.
+- [Heroku](https://www.heroku.com/) - Heroku is a platform as a service (PaaS) that enables developers to build, run, host, and operate applications entirely in the cloud.
 - [Postman](https://www.getpostman.com/) - The Collaboration Platform for API Development
 - [StaticKit](https://statickit.com/) - Form Hosting for JAMstack Sites
 - [Vercel](https://vercel.com/) - The easiest way to deploy websites